-There’s an expression some of my friends around here have been using recently – “Because Asheville.”
+There’s an expression friends around here have been using recently – “Because Asheville.”

-I like it because, in only two words, it explains what is completely unexplainable about life in our town.
+I like it.
+In only two words, it explains what is completely unexplainable about life in our town.

 Like the unexpected magical randomness of walking down an alley and finding a scattering of yellow flower petals next to a door that says “Imagine Inventing Yellow.”

 Or, discovering a mini galaxy hovering over a collection of antique bottles in the window of an old building in a dark alley late one night.